-Slavery, forced labor, inhuman and cruel, degrading and humiliating treatment, physical or moral torture, physical violence and mutilation and all forms of debasement of the human being, are forbidden and punished by the law.
+Slavery, forced labor, inhuman and cruel treatment, degrading and humiliating [treatment], physical or moral torture, physical violence and mutilation and all the forms of debasement of the human being[,] are prohibited and punished by the law.

 The domicile is inviolable.
-Infringements or restrictions can only be determined by the law.
+Infringements [atteintes] or restrictions may only be provided for [apporter] by the law.

-The family constitutes the basic unit of the society.
+The family constitutes the basic unit [cellule] of the society.
 The State assures its protection.

-The State assures the protection of children, the aged and the handicapped.
+The State assures the protection of children, of the aged and of handicapped persons.

 Every human being has the right to the development and to the full realization of his personality in the material, intellectual and spiritual dimensions.

-The State assures to all citizens equal access to health, to education, to culture, to information, to professional formation and to employment.
+The State assures to all citizens equal access to health, to education, to culture, to information, to professional training [formation] and to employment.

 The State has the duty to safeguard and to promote the national values of civilization as well as the cultural traditions not contrary to the law and to good morals.

 The State and the Public Collectivities have the duty to see to the development of youth.
-They create the conditions favorable to its civic and moral education and assure it protection against moral exploitation and abandonment.
+They create the conditions favorable to their civic and moral education and assure to them protection against moral exploitation and abandonment.

-The freedom of thought and expression, notably the freedom of conscience, of religious or philosophical opinion are guaranteed to all, under reserve of respect of the law, the rights of others, of the national security and of the public order.
+The freedom of thought and of expression, notably the freedom of conscience, of religious or philosophical opinion are guaranteed to all, under reserve of respect of the law, of the rights of others, of the national security and of the public order.

 Each has the right to express and to freely disseminate their ideas.

-All propaganda having for its object or for its effect to make one social group prevail over another, or to encourage racial or religious hatred is forbidden.
+All propaganda having for [its] object or for [its] effect to make one social group prevail over another, or to encourage racial or religious hatred is prohibited.

-The freedoms of assembly and demonstration are guaranteed by the law.
+The freedoms of assembly and of demonstration are guaranteed by the law.